 You are encouraged to review the entire handbook with their children and keep it as a reference during this school year.
 If you or your child have questions about any of the material in this handbook, please contact a teacher, the main office clerical team, or the principal.
 We welcome your participation and support during the school year and encourage your involvement and membership with the JVF PTSO.
 For information about school happenings, please be sure to check out the "Principal's Monthly Post (PMP)" found on our school website and shared via PTSO list-serve.
+You can follow us on Instagram @jvffalcons and Twitter/X at @JVFElementary

-I look forward to the 22-23 school year and remain committed to working with you to support and prepare your child academically, socially and emotionally throughout their educational journey at JV Forrestal.
-Please note, as aforementioned, any updates and changes to items in this handbook will be made as they arise and posted to our website - additional communications will be sent via multiple platforms such as Blackboard Robo Message, classroom communication, PMP, and school newsletters!
+I look forward to the 24-25 school year and remain committed to working with you to support and prepare your child academically, socially and emotionally throughout their educational journey at JV Forrestal.
+Please note, as aforementioned, any updates and changes to items in this handbook will be made as they arise and posted to our website - additional communications will be sent via multiple platforms such as Blackboard Robo Message, classroom communication, PMP (Principal's Monthly Post), and school newsletters!
+Please be sure to create and/or update your Parent Portal account if you have not already done so, if you have a question about this please contact our office!
 Thank you for your partnership!